 Conveniently, the brewery is located right in the centre of the Groot Begijnhof.
 An intrinsically Flemish concept, a beguinage is a closed community where Beguines once lived, worked and prayed.
 Beguines are unmarried or widowed women who dedicate themselves to God without retiring from the world around them.
 When you head through the external doors, you’ll find yourself in a courtyard surrounded by a series of architecturally distinctive homes, churches, courtyards and gardens.
 It’s an incredibly quiet and peaceful community, especially considering it’s located in the middle of the city.

 You’re probably aware that museums and art collections are usually based around specific themes.
 Is there any reason why the theme couldn’t be madness?
 At the Mad Art Collection, you’ll find paintings that make satirical and moralising references to insanity.
 Artists include Hieronymus Bosch, Jan Verbeeck and Pieter Brueghel the Younger.
-Incidentally, the museum building is also the birthplace of Pieter Bruegel the Elder.

 Now it’s time for something completely different.
 Make your way down to the Haverwerf, where you can enjoy a boat tour along the Dyle.
 This river played a vitally important role in the history of Mechelen; the city was once even known as Dijlestad—Dyle City.
 A boat tour is a wonderful way to view and learn about these historical sites.
 Alternatively, a relaxing walk along the riverbank is a great way to enjoy the peaceful atmosphere.